opensafely/documentation/docs/jobs-site.md

 ## Publishing outputs

-You must seek NHS England approval for any publication or wider sharing of results, papers, presentations (e.g. submitting to a journal or a pre-print server, or uploading to any public facing website.
+You must seek NHS England approval for any publication or wider sharing of results, papers, presentations (e.g. submitting to a journal or a pre-print server, or uploading to any public facing website).

-For instructions on how to request approval, please see [this section]((https://www.opensafely.org/policies-for-researchers/#all-datasets-publication) of the researcher policy document.
-You should also create draft public outputs for review.
+For instructions on how to request approval, please see [this section](https://www.opensafely.org/policies-for-researchers/#all-datasets-publication) of the researcher policy document.
+Following approval from NHSE, you should also create draft public outputs for review.
 To do this, navigate to the _release_ containing the outputs you would like to be published and click the `Publish` button.

 Once approved, your released outputs will be “published” and viewable from the published outputs in the `Published outputs` section of your `Releases`.
 This is accessible by everyone, even those without a login.